Brachythemis leucosticta: Taxonomy

 Brachythemis leucosticta was first formally described as Libellula leucosticta in 1839 by the German entomologist Hermann Burmeister with its type locality designated as Port Natal.
 It was long considered that there was a single species, the banded groundling, but in 2009 they were split into two species; the Southern banded groundling (B. leucosticta) and the Northern Banded Groundling (B. impartita) with a wide area of overlap in central Africa.

 Description

 Brachythemis leucosticta is a small species of dragonfly with a length of up to 33 mm and a wingspan of up to 57 mm.
-The males have a completely black abdomen and thorax, pterostigmas which are bicoloured including yellow, a very dark brown or blackish band near the tip of each wing and a black face and eyes.
+The males have a completely black abdomen and thorax, pterostigmata which are bicoloured including yellow, a very dark brown or blackish band near the tip of each wing and a black face and eyes.
 The females have a yellow and black thorax and abdomen the colour becoming less bright in older individuals and they have brown banded eyes.